-6.1.2 If in any doubt as to whether the request should be handled under FOIA or "business as usual" it is recommended that you treat under the former to reduce the risk of non-compliance with FOIA.
+- 6.3 Requests for details of a development - 6.4 Requests for confirmation of pollution levels - Request for details of energy production - Request for details of waste management procedures. - 6.4.2 If in any doubt as to whether the request should be handled under FOIA, EIR or "business as usual"; it is recommended that you assess the request under the former Acts to reduce the risk of non-compliance unless further assessment reveals otherwise. - 6.5 What types of information is not covered by the Acts?